websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/asset-libraries/asset-libraries-overview.md

 ![Asset Libraries are virtual spaces where you can create and store reusable assets for your DXP instance.](./asset-libraries-overview/images/01.png)

 By organizing content into smaller, focused buckets, you can more easily access and manage content in different Site contexts.
-Categorize Library assets using [Tags and Categories](../tags-and-categories/organizing-content-with-categories-and-tags.md), improving organization.
+[Tags and Categories](../tags-and-categories/organizing-content-with-categories-and-tags.md) can also be used to categorize Library assets, further improving organization.

 Implement a custom [workflow](../../process-automation/workflow/introduction-to-workflow.md) to direct the publishing process lowering the risk of editing conflicts and content duplication.
 You can also enable [Staging](../../site-building/publishing-tools/staging/staging-overview.md) for a Library to manage content publishing while maintaining data isolation.